 - Heat the oil in a large saute pan or wok over medium-high heat.
 Add in the chicken and let it cook for 1-2 minutes on one side, until nice and golden.
 Season the chicken with salt and pepper.

-- Give the sauce a quick whisk add it to the pan along with the minced ginger and garlic.
-Stir the sauce with the chicken and let it simmer for 4-5 minutes until the sauce has thickened.
+- Give the sauce a quick whisk and add it to the pan along with the minced ginger and garlic.
+Stir the sauce with the chicken and let it simmer for 4-5 minutes until the sauce has reduced and thickened.

 - Serve on top of a fresh bed of rice and a side of steamed broccoli.
 Garnish with diced green onions and sesame seeds.